eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### A Stricter Confidence Interval

 To evaluate the robustness of the results, I checked the results that were marked as significant under a 95% confidence interval, and re-evaluated them under a 99% confidence interval.
 Absence of evidence is not evidence of absence, so this does not mean that a difference or edge does not actually exist, it just shows which results are more robust and persistent.

-The very borderline edge that STAR holds over single-round Approval under friction is not robust under a 99% confidence interval.
-If STAR genuinely is better than Approval under friction, it does not appear to be by very much.
-Similarly, the apparent edge of RCV over Schulze under moderate friction becomes non-significant under a 99% confidence interval.
-The $\kappa$ threshold under moderate friction also becomes more murky, and the required learning rate for significance goes from $\kappa=0.3$ to $\kappa=\frac{1}{3}$.
-These are all quite borderline, however.
+The number of simulated elections is high, so the following list of results that are no longer significant at 99% confidence is short, and the new CIs are generally very borderline.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="not-sig-at-99" %}

-The things that did appear to be more robust are interesting:

-- Groggy Approval Top-2 and Plurality Top-2 are still significantly better than STAR under friction.
-- Single-round Approval's edge over Plurality, holds under a 99% confidence interval.
-- Approval Top-2 still beats Plurality Top-2 under mild friction (groggy and clear-eyed), but not under moderate or heavy friction.
-- Schulze's poor Condorcet efficiency under friction is still significant under a 99% confidence interval.
-The systems that appeared better, keep their edge.
-- The $\kappa$ thresholds for significance under mild and Heavy friction are still robust under a 99% confidence interval.
-- For the most part, the robustness of Approval Top-2 over Plurality Top-2 as we sweep the number of candidates is still significant except for one exception.

 {% proof Expand to see the results that hold under a 99% confidence interval %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="still-sig-at-99" %}